Recent web design projects

 Goals

-- Document history of BMW Art Cars
+- Document the history of BMW Art Cars

 - Create archive of BMW Art Car photographs